kandelvijaya/website/content/post/promiseIn30Lines.md

 +++
 author = "kandelvijaya"
 date = "2017-08-13T22:05:02+02:00"
-description = "Liner composition of async tasks using Monad." tags = ["Monadic Networking", "Promise", "Monad", "Swift"] title = "Monadic Networking: I Promise!"
+description = "Linear composition of async tasks using Monad." tags = ["Monadic Networking", "Promise", "Monad", "Swift"] title = "Monadic Networking: I Promise!"

 +++

 This post abstracts handling async tasks and come up with declarative linearized API model.
-Async tasks includes nested networking, nested animation and even nested multithreading compute intensive code blocks.
+Async tasks includes nested networking, nested animation and even nested multi-threading compute intensive code blocks.
 Async task is one of side effect programming technique.

 Side effect is integral part of programming; mutating state, printing to screen/paper, asynctask to download JSON, keeping a running counter, locking/unlocking thread are all examples of side effect programming technique.
 Any useful programming language must provide a way to interact with side effects.
 This is how we build real world application.
 However, complexity increases as we increase side effect; for example, think how a view controller with 10 mutable properties is easier to reason, debug and maintain than a view controller with 20 mutable properties.
 Compare nested callback code to a normal code.
 Functional Programming (FP) and Imperative programming (IP) takes different stance on tackling this issue at hand.
 IP uses callbacks while FP prefers monadic approach.
 We are interested to see monadic approach in this particular case.